 Why so expensive?

+A Panama hat in Ecuador can cost from $20 to $1000.
+At least that’s what you will find in the Montecristi shops.
+Much more expensive models can be found though.
 The hats come in many grades of quality and when you look into how they are made you can quickly see that they are worth a fair price.
 Hats can take anywhere from 1 to 8 months to handcraft.
 The dexterity and patience required to hand weave a fine or superfine hat are mind-boggling.
 Even the lower quality grades take weeks and weeks to finish.
 The Hats can go through several people before making it to market.
 So it’s understandable that all this effort must be rewarded.

 You can get some very cheap imitations.
 They sell Chinese imports on many beaches in Ecuador for $10 or $15.
 They won’t last long but they can get you out of a pinch.
 Cuenca, a rival city in Ecuador, also has cheaper prices as they have successfully focused on a more mass-production style.
 They use a simplified process that produces lower quality but still very nice looking hats.
 They are responsible for 70 to 80% of the exports